luisrpadilha/rb/README.md

 # Red Bull Summer Edition SL 2026 — AE Twin Documentation

-This repository is a mirror of the After Effects project structure.
-Each `* Content.txt` file is an exported readout of comps, layers, effects, and expressions.

 Use this guide as a practical map for artists/editors who need to find where things are built and what to check when outputs look wrong.

 ## 1) Project structure at a glance